 That is your choice.
 The University does not ask any disability-related questions of its applicants nor will it solicit documentation before admission.
 If you choose to disclose and/or document your disability as a way to explain academic inconsistencies, you must understand that while some consideration may be given for extenuating circumstances, academic standards will not be waived due to disability.

-You must affiliate yourself with the Disability Resource Center (DRC) in order to be eligible for accommodations and academic support.
-To affiliate with the DRC, a student must:
+You must register with the Disability Resource Center (DRC) to be eligible for accommodations and academic support.
+To register with the DRC, a student must:

 No, you are entitled to full access to all University programs according to Section 504 of the Rehabilitation Act of 1973 and The Americans with Disabilities Act.
 Accomodations made to guarantee access are the financial responsibility of the University.

 Your affiliation with the DRC is voluntary and confidential.
 We cannot release information about your disability without your written consent.
 There is no “flag” or indication of disability on your transcript or anywhere on your student records.
 Federal law mandates this confidentiality.

 Most of the buildings at Montclair State University are wheelchair accessible.
 There are some buildings that predate the Americans with Disabilities Act of 1990 that are not fully accessible.
 If you affiliate yourself with the DRC, we will check your classrooms for accessibility and move any inaccessible classes before the semester begins.
 We will also relocate any social or co-curricular activity upon request.

 No, the DRC does not conduct learning disability testing.
 However, if you are concerned about the possibility of a learning disability, we would be happy to talk to you, conduct a screening and refer you for testing, if appropriate.
 The cost of the testing is the responsibility of the student.